 Remote work has taken the global corporate sector by a storm, forcing more and more employers to jump on the “remote” bandwagon.
-In this historical shift to remote, office workers are being set free of the corporate shackles while large centralized offices seem to be a thing of the past.
+In this historical shift to work from anywhere trends, office workers are being set free of the corporate shackles while large centralized offices seem to be a thing of the past.

 According to a recent Gallup report, 7 in 10 U.S. white-collar workers continue working remotely.

-Are you an employee struggling to adjust to the paradigm shift or a business owner looking into the dominant remote work trends to improve standard practices?
+Are you an employee struggling to adjust to the paradigm shift or a business owner looking into the dominant work at home trends and remote hiring statistics to improve standard practices?

-Regardless of what category you fit into, here are a few highlights comprising the most critical statistics covered in this article for you to work through:
+Regardless of what category you fit into, here are a few highlights comprising the most critical remote work statistics covered in this article for you to work through:

 - Working remotely has increased by 159% since 2009

 - 99% of people would likely prefer working remotely for a lifetime